 An app’s Comfort Rating will have one of these: comfortable, moderate, intense, and unrated.
 When I look for apps and games, I search for those with “Comfortable.”
 Unfortunately, there are no search filters.
 All I can do is search for a name or keyword and then look at the app’s description.

-I hope that Oculus will add a filter to help people find apps by Comfort Rating as well as captions.
+Meta needs to add filters, especially to help people find apps by Comfort Rating as well as captions.
 A search for “captions” or “subtitles” won’t pull up games that indicate this in their description.
 Besides, some games have on-screen and audio instructions.
 These aren’t called captions or subtitles.
-Something needs to be done to let people know on-screen text is available for audio.
+Something needs to be done to let people know the on-screen text is available for audio.

 Vestibular disorders affect more than those who are deaf or hard of hearing.
 The Vestibular Disorders Association says more than 35 percent of US adults aged 40 and older experience vestibular dysfunction at some point in their lives.
 It’s always a better user experience to let viewers have control over any motion.